hashgraph/hedera-nft-sdk/README.md

 2. **Local metadata validator:** Verify a local folder containing multiple JSON metadata files against the standard before publishing the NFT collection on the Hedera network.
 3. **Risk score calculation:** Calculate a risk score for an NFT collection from the token information or by passing a token ID of an NFT on the Hedera testnet or mainnet.
 4. **Rarity score calculation:** Calculate the rarity scores for a local folder containing multiple JSON metadata files for an NFT collection.
+5. **Trait occurrence calculation:** Calculate how often different values for a given trait occur in a collection, percentage-based.
+6. **NFT SDK methods:** A wrapper around the Hedera NFT API to create a new NFT collection, mint NFTs, and transfer NFTs.
+7. **Fee Factory:** A factory to create the fees for the Hedera NFT API.

 ## Table of Contents